-“The goal of all plastic activity is construction! […] Architects, sculptors, painters; we all have to come back to craftsmanship, because there is no such thing as “professional art”.
-There is no essential difference between artist and craftsman. […] Let us want, design and create together the new construction of the future, which will embrace everything in a single form: architecture, plastic art and painting ”
+“The goal of all plastic activity is construction! […] Architects, sculptors, painters; we all have to go back to craftsmanship, because there is no “professional art”.
+There is no essential difference between the artist and the craftsman. […] Let us want, conceive and create together the new construction of the future, which will embrace everything in a single form: architecture, plastic art and painting”

 These words were written by Walter Gropius, the first director of the Bauhaus School.
 They defined the broad lines of the movement, and would breathe new life into a whole generation of architects and designers.
 We often hear about the Bauhaus, without really knowing how to define or describe it.